adamhub/socialstream/README.md

 # SocialStream

-Post social content from other services to your own self-hosted website.
+A social posting website built for influencers that want to interact with their community without a middle-man.
+Crosspost from other platforms or post directly.